-- Whether the audit firm develops and provides education/training programs that fully take into account the knowledge, experience, competence and capabilities of the professional staff; - Whether the audit firm provides education/training programs designed to maintain and improve the audit competence and capabilities of the professional staff; this may include, for example, accurately identifying areas where professional staff tend to have less understanding and providing training focusing on these areas; - Whether the engagement partner provides direction and supervision to professional staff so that they can fully utilize and exercise the knowledge and awareness acquired in the training in audit field work.
+- ► Whether the audit firm develops and provides education/training programs that fully take into account the knowledge, experience, competence and capabilities of the professional staff; - Whether the audit firm provides education/training programs designed to maintain and improve the audit competence and capabilities of the professional staff; this may include, for example, accurately identifying areas where professional staff tend to have less understanding and providing training focusing on these areas; - Whether the engagement partner provides direction and supervision to professional staff so that they can fully utilize and exercise the knowledge and awareness acquired in the training in audit field work.

 As shown in the case examples below, deficiencies in education and training were observed.
 Some firms did not establish proper education/training systems.
-The training programs provided by those firms were not effective in the specific steps of procedures necessary for important audit items, such as the development of an audit plan based on a risk-based approach and the audit of accounting estimates.
+The training programs provided by those firms were not effective in the specific steps of procedures necessary for important audit items, such as the audit of fraud in financial statements and the audit of accounting estimates.